 - The Light Queen from MirrorMask, who represents everything Helena loves about her Mother.
 Granted, she's in a coma for most of the film, but she definitely falls under this trope.

-- In the prequel trilogy of Star Wars, the queens of Naboo are generally portrayed as just, kind and competent rulers.
-(The fact that, unlike most royals, they are elected instead of inheriting the throne, may have something to do with it.)
-We only really see evidence of Amidala's rule, but there is nothing to suggest anything untoward about Jamilia and Apilana's rule.
+- In the prequel trilogy of Star Wars, the queens of Naboo are generally portrayed as just, kind and competent rulers, although we only really see Naboo during Amidala's reign.
+The fact that Naboo's queens are elected instead of inheriting the throne like most royals may have something to do with that.

-- The White Queen from Tim Burton's Alice in Wonderland.
+- The White Queen from Tim Burton's Alice in Wonderland (2010).
 Her sister (who is the opposite) laments that she can make anything fall in love with her - even the furniture.
-Word of God says that part of this is just a bit of a ruse - and that she surrounds herself with bright imagery because she's too tempted by the dark side.
+Word of God says that part of this is a ruse and that she surrounds herself with bright imagery because she's too tempted by the dark side.

 - A Brother's Price has Queen Elder (and her sisters, who don't appear much), a wise and kind ruler, who does everything in her power to ensure the safety of the country.
 Her beauty is not much dwelled on, though it is mentioned that she shares her daughters' delicate features.

 - Lady Galadriel in The Lord of the Rings, though technically never a queen.
-Explained by her having seen the faces of the Angels, which grants a greater presence; having one of the Three Rings; and being older than the sun itself, and thus possessing the wisdom of many, many: about seven or eight millennia.
+She is what she is due to having lived in Valinor and seen the faces of the Valar, having one of the Three Rings, and being over seven thousand years old and thus older than the sun itself, and thus possessing the wisdom of a very, very long life.
 Surprise surprise, she's played by Cate Blanchett mentioned above in Peter Jackson's film.